maim-lain/schooloflust/walkthrough.md

 ---

 ### The Hole:
-- Explore all the rooms in Floor 1 and make sure to break all of the vases and open the chest
+- Explore all the rooms on Floor 0 and make sure to break all of the vases and open the chest
-  - The new rooms are where all the gates from before were
+  - The new rooms are where all the closed gates from before were
-  - I'm not going to write step-by-step for the The Hole since it's really simple
+  - I'm not going to write a step-by-step guide for the The Hole since it's pretty simple
   - The minimap in the top left shows the black rooms you haven't explored so you'll know where to go and if you've missed any rooms
 - Enter the elevator and leave The Hole